-Amounts withdrawn to make payments or debt service must be replenished with monthly deposits until the maximum required deposit balance is achieved.
-The balance as of June 30, 2019 and 2018 was \$20,010 and \$19,980, respectively.
-The Organization has made all of their scheduled deposits for the years ended June 30, 2019 and 2018.
+Amounts withdrawn to make payments of debt service must be replenished with monthly deposits until the maximum required deposit balance is achieved.
+The balance as of June 30, 2020 and 2019 was \$20,040 and \$20,010, respectively.
+The Organization has made all of their scheduled deposits for the years ended June 30, 2020 and 2019.
 These amounts are included in restricted cash on the Statements of Financial Position.

 The Organization is required to maintain a deposit account with another bank as part of a bond issue (see bond payable in Note 7).
 The required balance in the account is \$173,817 and is equal to 12 monthly payments.
-The balance as of June 30, 2019 and 2018 was \$176,298 and \$176,570, respectively, and the Organization was in compliance with this requirement.
+The balance as of June 30, 2020 and 2019 was \$174,626 and \$174,451, respectively, and the Organization was in compliance with this requirement.
 These amounts are included in restricted cash on the Statements of Financial Position.

 The Organization maintains a deposit account on behalf of clients who participate in the Guardianship Services Program.
 The balance in the account is restricted for use on behalf of these clients and an offsetting liability is reported on the financial statements as other current liabilities.
-The total current liability related to this restriction at June 30, 2019 and 2018 was \$682,116 and \$378,605, respectively.
+The total current liability related to this restriction at June 30, 2020 and 2019 was \$796,937 and \$583,963, respectively.
 These amounts are included in other liabilities on the Statements of Financial Position.
-The total restricted cash within this account at June 30, 2019 and 2018 was \$582,118 and \$378,605, respectively, and is included in the restricted cash balance on the Statements of Financial Position.
+The total restricted cash within this account at June 30, 2020 and 2019 was \$796,937 and \$583,963, respectively, and is included in the restricted cash balance on the Statements of Financial Position.

 At June 30, 2019, the Organization had \$45,198 in restricted cash relating to the property that is held for sale at year end.
-Upon the sale of the property, it will be donated to another non-profit Organization.
+This was donated to another non-profit Organization during the year ended June 30,2020.

 Certain cash accounts related to Cornerstone Housing North, Inc. are restricted for certain uses in the Organization under rules and regulations prescribed by the Department of Housing and Urban Development.
-The total amount restricted at June 30, 2019 and 2018 was \$179,277 and \$131,610, respectively.
+The total amount restricted at June 30, 2020 and 2019 was \$190,045 and \$179,277, respectively.
 See Note 15.